At one point, they were the hottest artists on the rise in the music industry. Are they still?

 Then: The Gym Class Heroes wouldn't stop bragging about their girlfriends in the 2006 breakout hit "Cupid's Chokehold."
 The band beat Carrie Underwood for the best new artist award at the VMAs one year later.

-Now: The band went on a year hiatus after releasing its 2008 album "The Quilt," which gave frontman Travie McCoy enough free time to release a solo album in 2010.
+Now: The band went on a year-long hiatus after releasing its 2008 album, "The Quilt," which gave frontman Travie McCoy enough free time to release a solo album in 2010.
 We haven't heard much from Gym Class Heroes since 2011, when they released the single "Ass Back Home," which never cracked the top 10 of the Billboard Hot 100.
-Two years ago, McCoy told Billboard that the band does plan to release music again in the future.
+Three years ago, McCoy told Billboard that the band does plan to release music again in the future.
 We're still waiting.
+But the band is currently on tour alongside Offspring, singing some of its go-to tracks.

 Was the prediction correct?
 No. But, if the award actually means "best new artist to watch for the next three years," then yes.